hltcoe/concrete-python/README.rst

 Requirements
 ------------

-concrete-python is tested on Python 2.7 or 3.5 (it does not run on Python 2.6; it may run on more Python 3.x versions) and requires the Thrift Python library, among other Python libraries.
+concrete-python is tested on Python 3.5 and requires the Thrift Python library, among other Python libraries.
 These are installed automatically by ``setup.py`` or ``pip``.
 The Thrift compiler is *not* required.